-They prey mostly on small fish, invertebrates and molluscs.
+They prey mostly on small fish, invertebrates and molluscs, such as shrimp and crabs.

 Lionfish have a general hostile attitude and are territorial towards other reef fish.
-They are a solitary animal and only come together to mate.
+This species is either solitary or is sometimes found in small groups.

 - Latin Name: Pterois antennata